repaper/gratis/PlatformWithOS/README.md

 ## Counter Demo

 Display a 4 digit hex counter uses partial update to only change the updated digits.
-This will look somewaht strange as the display inversion will make the counter appear to go through a sequence like:
+This will look somewhat strange as the display inversion will make the counter appear to go through a sequence like:
 0000 0001 0000 0001 ...delay...
 0001 0002 0001 0002